Minecraft Gamerules Guide - All Game Rules Explained

 Gamerules are a powerful tool to shape your Minecraft experience according to your desires.
 Peaceful mode without destructive creepers, hardcore challenge without regeneration, or event server with unique rules: the possibilities are vast.

-Test these settings in a dedicated experimentation world before deploying them on your main server.
+Test these settings in a dedicated experimental world before deploying them on your main server.
 Each modification remains reversible at any time via the /gamerule command.

 Happy customizing!